 The frequency synthesizer must be calibrated regularly.
-CC2510Fx/CC2511Fx has one manual calibration option (using the SCAL strobe), and three automatic calibration options, controlled by the MCSM0.FS AUTOCAL setting:
+CC2510Fx/CC2511Fx has one manual calibration option (using the SCAL strobe), and three automatic calibration options, controlled by the MCSMO.FS_AUTOCAL setting:

-- Calibrate when going from IDLE to either RX or TX (or FSTXON) - Calibrate when going from either RX or TX to IDLE automatically - Calibrate every fourth time when going from either RX or TX to IDLE automatically
+- Calibrate when going from IDLE to either RX or TX (or FSTXON) - Calibrate when going from either RX or TX to IDLE automatically - Calibrate every fourth time when going from either RX or TX to IDLE automatically number of XOSC cycles (see Table 71 for timing details).

 If the radio goes from TX or RX to IDLE by issuing an SIDLE strobe, calibration will not be performed.
-See Table 71 for timing details regarding calibration.
+The calibration takes a constant